zhululai/radon-ide/docs/getting-started.rst

 .. figure:: imgs/GMT.jpg

-   Figure 6: GMT Dashboard: List of available TOSCA service templates.
+   Figure 6: GMT Dashboard: List of available RADON Models.

 GMT is a web-based environment to graphically model TOSCA topologies.
 Follow the official `user guide <https://winery.readthedocs.io/en/latest/user/index.html>`_ to learn how to use the tool.